mklnln/citysearcher-api/README.md

 # Citysearcher API

+NOTE on Nov 25, 2023: GCP sometimes thinks people are mining crypto on their platform and shut down their VMs.
+I'm currently working with the Appeals team to fix this.

 See the live site at https://citysearcher-api.onrender.com/suggestions?q=Montreal

 The Google Cloud VM may take a good 60-90 seconds to respond upon cold start since it's built using the free tier.